 While The Prisoner was still in production McGoohan appeared in Sub Story Ice Station Zebra.
 In the 1970s he began to be typecast as villains.
 He appeared on American series Columbo four times, each time as the murderer, and he directed two more Columbo episodes.
 He had a big late career triumph as charismatically evil King Edward I aka "Longshanks" in Braveheart.

-McGoohan was a devout Roman Catholic who refused to play roles that involved kissing or sexual situations; this sometimes hurt his career, like when he declined to play James Bond in Dr. No. McGoohan's last acting role was a voice part in Treasure Planet, seven years before his death in 2009.
+McGoohan was a devout Roman Catholic who refused to play roles that involved kissing or sexual situations and had a well-documented hatred of guns, refusing to use them; this sometimes hurt his career, like when he declined to play James Bond in Dr. No. However he never regretted turning the part or ones like it down and never sought the spotlight beyond his work, rarely granting interviews and being extremely protective of his private life.
+McGoohan's last acting role was a voice part in Treasure Planet, seven years before his death in 2009.

 Patrick McGoohan on TV Tropes:

 - Silver Streak (1976)